RVU Pulse — FAQ

 Do you offer refunds?

-If you are unsatisfied within the first 14 days of a new subscription, contact us through the Feedback page and we will issue a full refund.
+If you are unsatisfied within the first 14 days of a new Pro subscription, contact us through the Support page and we will issue a full refund.
+For contract analyses, if the analysis fails due to a technical error your analysis is not consumed.
+For other concerns, contact support and we will review on a case-by-case basis.

 Privacy & Security